Thanatisia/SharedSpace/Linux/scripts/README.md

    >
    > installing basic packages if they were not installed during setup

+2. postinstallations-root.sh

+   > A simple post installation script that will run basic essential TODO stuff after a complete/minimal installation on a root level
+   >
+   > such as making new user

-2. postinstallations.sh
+3. postinstallations.sh

    > A simple post installation script that will run basic essential TODO stuff after a complete/minimal installation
    >
    > such as installing window managers/desktop environment, terminals, file browsers etc.

-3. good-aliases.sh
+4. good-aliases.sh

    > This contains a library of aliases to source into your dotfiles for use

-4. customs.sh
+5. customs.sh

    > A script with commands that are what I consider essential custom folders to create, use etc.
    >